fedirkh/proxy-logger/readme.md

 # pattern-proxy
     Pattern based logger for object/class methods

-You can simply trace what passed in object/class functions.
+You can simply trace which function is called and what is passed.

 With this you can easy add logs for all object/class methods.